smarty/changelog/cloud/us-reverse-geo-api.md

 The format is based on [Keep a Changelog](https://keepachangelog.com/en/1.0.0/), and this project adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).

 ## UNRELEASED

+## 0.22.0 - 2022-10-12

+- Small internal changes regarding plans and subscriptions to interpret appropriate features of a customer request.
+- Compiled using Go v1.19.2.

 ## 0.19.0 - 2021-02-10